Hydrogen’s newsy week skips over underlying challenges

 In telling customers of the increase in August, FEF, branded as True Zero, blamed cost pressure on the hydrogen supply chain and low carbon credit values compared to historical levels.
 Nikola wouldn’t discuss current pricing other than to suggest some customer-specific fuel discounts.

-It plans nine more Hyla outlets by midyear.
+It plans a total of nine Hyla outlets by midyear.
 They will be a combination of modular and permanent stations, customer-owned facilities, and partnerships with public truck stops.

 Then, there are questions about reliability.
 According to reporting in CleanTechnica by Michael Barnard, a climate futurist, strategist and author — and hydrogen critic — fuel cells cost more to maintain than battery-electric vehicles.
 He cited studies showing about 80% up time for fuel cell buses, the first large vehicles to use them as far back as the beginning of the century.